XYZReality/tech-tests/frontend/README.md

 ## Questions

-1. What are the benefits to using a framework like React?
+1. What are the benefits to using a framework like Angular?
 2. What are your thoughts on the Forge API?
 3. How long did the test take?
 4. What the pros and cons to static site generation?